-The Company has a Rare Earth Element ("REE") exploration project in Malawi, Africa through its wholly-owned Malawian subsidiaries and the JEA, with its joint venture participant, JOGMEC.
-The REE exploration is being operated by the Company's wholly-owned subsidiary, SSL.
-Under the JEA, the initial participating interest and contributions of each of the joint venture partners is 67% JOGMEC and 33% the Company.
+The Company had a Rare Earth Element ("REE") exploration project in Malawi, Africa through its wholly-owned Malawian subsidiary, and with its joint venture participant, JOGMEC.
+During the year ended February 28, 2019, the Company elected to write-down the deferred exploration costs and commenced the process of surrendering the EPL.
+During the period ended November 30, 2020, the Company received notice that SSL was dissolved.